hiseil/learngit/readme.txt

-This is a read me file.
+Change the first line for git test
-This is just for git learning
+Change the second line for git test